Quotient-Space Diffusion Models: Methods

-where $P$ and $\bfhht$ are explicitly given by: {\belowdisplayskip=-0pt } and $(\cdot)_n$ means concatenating the 3-dimensional vectors by running through $n$. \end{theorem} See \appxref{proof-thm3} for proof.
-On $\clM$, a vertical vector is induced from a total angular momentum of the point cloud, which induces a rigid-body rotation without deformation; correspondingly, a horizontal vector leads to a pure deformation with zero total angular momentum (\appxref{r3N-se3-construction}), keeping the ``total angular orientation'' fixed.
-As a projection onto the horizontal space, \eqnref{so3-projection} essentially removes the total rigid-body angular momentum of $\bfvv$, leaving only deformation which exactly corresponds to the movement on the shape space $\bfQ$.
-This is similar to the conventional treatment for translation symmetry by zeroing out the total (linear) momentum of $\bfvv$.
-Together, the projected update only focuses on updating the shape of the point cloud (deformation), without incurring any rigid-body movement. \corref{length} guarantees that this treatment still produces the same target distribution.
+\begin{theorem} Assume $\bfxx_t$ is a diffusion process in a manifold $\clM$ that can be embedded into a Euclidean space, specified by the SDE: $\dd \bfxx_t = \bfff_t(\bfxx_t) \ud t + \sigma_t \ud \bfww_t$, where $\bfff_t(\bfxx_t)$ is $\clG$-equivariant and $\bfxx_0 \sim p_\prior$ is $\clG$-invariant.
+Then the lifted quotient-space diffusion process on $\clQ := \clM/\clG$ onto the total space $\clM$ is given by: {\belowdisplayskip=2pt \abovedisplayskip=0pt } where $P_{\bfxxt_t} \ud \bfww_t$ can be simulated by projecting the infinitesimal Gaussian sample using $P_{\bfxxt_t}$ in each step.
+Particularly, for the shape space $\clQ := \bbR^{3N}/\SE(3) = \bbR^{3N}_\CoMcirc/\SO(3)$, the horizontal projection $P$ and the $\bfhht$ vector field have the following explicit expressions: for any $\bfxx = [\xxv^{(n)}]_n \in \bbR^{3N}_\CoMcirc$, which is CoM-free, and any $\bfvv = [\vvv^{(n)}]_n \in T_\bfxx \bbR^{3N}_\CoMcirc$, which is momentum-free, {\belowdisplayskip=-0pt } and ``$\times$'' denotes the cross product in $\bbR^3$. \end{theorem} See \appxref{proof-thm3} for proof.
+On $\bbR^{3N}_\CoMcirc$ with $\SO(3)$ symmetry, a vertical vector is induced from an infinitesimal $\SO(3)$ action, leading to a total angular momentum describing a rigid-body rotation without deformation.
+Correspondingly, a horizontal vector leads to a movement with zero total angular momentum.
+As a projection onto the horizontal space, $P_\bfxx(\bfvv)$ in \eqnref{so3-projection} essentially removes the total angular momentum of $\bfvv$, leaving only a deformation without rigid-body rotation; see the end of \appxref{proof-thm3} for more physical interpretations.
+This is analogous to the conventional treatment for $\bbT(3)$ symmetry by removing the total (linear) momentum of $\bfvv$.
+Together, the lifted process only deforms the point cloud (molecule) without any rigid-body movement, exactly corresponding to a movement on the shape space $\bfQ$.
+With the correction of the additional $\bfhht$ term (which is horizontal by definition), the process in \eqnref{so3-lifted-sde} produces the same target distribution $p_\target$ (by \corref{length}).